Sage and Ligurian leafhoppers

 sap sucking true bugs, there are more than 180 species found in Britain.
 They can jump or fly short distances and most do not feed on or cause noticeable damage to garden plants.
 Find out more about British species from British bugs.

-These leafhoppers overwinter as eggs on its host plants and are active from May until the autumn.
+These leafhoppers overwinter as eggs on host plants and are active from May until the autumn.

 Symptoms

 Sage and Ligurian leafhoppers cause a pale mottling on upper leaf surfaces of host plants.
-By late summer affected leaves may be heavily mottled, although this seems to have little effect on the plants’ growth.
+By late summer affected leaves may be heavily mottled, although this seems to have little effect on plant growth.

 Management

-Damage caused by Sage and Ligurian leafhoppers can generally be tolerated by host plants, and so control is not necessary.
+Sage and Ligurian leafhoppers are part of the biodiversity healthy host plants support, and so control is not necessary.
 Affected herbs are safe to eat.

 • Encourage predators and other natural enemies of leafhoppers, in the garden, such as birds, ladybirds, wasps and ground beetles